 Rickshaw Run Himalaya

 A glorified lawnmower versus the highest roads in the world.
-This is a difficult, remote adventure designed for a small band of seasoned, hardy Adventurists
+This is a difficult, remote adventure designed for a small band of seasoned, hardy Adventurists.

-The Rickshaw Run is also available in ‘All India’ and ‘Sri Lanka Spice’ flavours.
+The Rickshaw Run is also available in All India and Sri Lanka Spice flavours.

 Contents

-1. The New Un-route
+1. The un-route

-START: Jaisalmer, Rajasthan (225m)
+Jaisalmer, Rajasthan (225m)

-DISTANCE: 2,200km (ish)
+2,200km (ish)

 The original un-route is now just the first leg of your mountain to desert adventure.
 You'll tackle around 1000km of remote valleys and seasonal high passes from Leh to Shimla.
 Big climbs, tiny roads hacked out of the mountain side with huge cliff-edge drop offs, possible snow and ice and spectacular views.
 That's when the roads aren't blocked by landslides, animals or accident wreckage.
 The highest point is the Tanglang La pass which is a rather lofty 5,328 metres.
 This is the final frontier for the mighty rickshaw because nobody else drives them up here.
 Ever.
 Except you.